 We strive to build collaborative relationships with key organizations in our community.
 We also partner with local health care providers, informing and updating them with key public health messaging on maternal and child health.
 Within this network, we coordinate and integrate available resources which best suit the needs of individuals within our population.
 To do this we:

-- Connect with health care providers to promote statewide public health messages such as “049” (zero alcohol for nine months of pregnancy), safe sleep practices, dental health resources, and smoking cessation support.
+- Connect with health care providers to promote statewide public health messages such as: safe sleep practices, dental health resources, and smoking cessation support.

 - Promote public health services such as WIC.